 Denver Water Quality Report: What's in the Water?

-Although Denver’s tap water is considered safe to drink by the authorities, the 2022 water quality reports show the presence of copper, chromium, nitrate, barium, and fluoride.
-While the levels of these contaminants are well below the limit set by EPA, still, it’s best to learn what dangers they pose and how to eliminate them.
+Although Denver’s tap water is considered safe to drink by the authorities, the 2024 water quality report shows the presence of copper, chromium, nitrate, barium, and fluoride.
+While the levels of these contaminants are well below the limit set by the EPA, it’s still best to learn what dangers they pose and how to eliminate them.

-However, the same report has also found the presence of lead in Denver’s water.
-Since the EPA asserts that there’s no safe level of lead in drinking water, it should be dealt with.
+What is perhaps slightly more concerning is that the same report has also found the presence of lead in Denver’s water.
+Since the EPA asserts that there’s no safe level of lead in drinking water, this is an issue that should be dealt with.

 Another common concern of Denver residents is the presence of cryptosporidium (crypto) and giardia from byproducts of infected animals in the Rocky Mountain region.
 However, testing has not found traces of these parasites in the drinking water.